tharungit-hub/Search-Algorithm/README.md

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
-'''
-Program to find the element in a list using Binary Search(Iterative Method)..
-Developed by: M VIGNESH
-RegisterNumber: 21004061
-'''

 def binarySearchIter(array, k, low, high):
     while low<=high:
         mid=low+(high-low)//2